theSohamTUmbare/RoadmapMakerAI/README.md

+This project is made by me and Soham Bit
 # Roadmap Generator AI: Generates a Roadmap according to the student input data
 It is the rag based ai model which leverages the misteral-7b model to generate the roadmap for the student information provided.